 Can you imagine yourself identifying the organic matter and carbonate content of wetlands soils?
 Or traveling with a world-renowned professor to study mangrove pollination in the Bahamas?
 These are among the many research projects faculty and students embark on at Ohio State Mansfield.
 Propose your own research project or become a research assistant.
 Many of our students have presented their findings at national conferences and the prestigious Denman Undergraduate Research Forum each spring in Columbus.

+Slagle, K., M. Stranger, G. Karns, and J. Bruskotter.
+2020.
 Characterizing potential for recreational access and habitat conservation within Ohio’s private landscape: Scioto watershed.
-The Ohio State University, School of Environment and Natural Resources.
-2020.
-Gabe Karns, PhD, clinical assistant professor of engineering, Ecolab program coordinator, Slagle, K., M. Stanger, J. Bruskotter.
-2020.
+The Ohio State University, School of Environment and Natural Resources, Columbus, OH, USA.

 The scholarship of Carolyn Skinner, PhD, associate professor of English, as well as her work for students, has been highlighted recently.
 Her most recent paper, “A Physiological Education: Audience Constitution and the Construction of Gender in Sex in Education” was published in College English.
 Additionally, in October, Skinner, Brenna Truax, Conard Learning Center coordinator, and student Maisee Fried, presented their paper, “Supporting CBT (Classroom-Based Tutoring) Pedagogy in First-Year Writing” at the International Writing Centers Association Conference.

+Stranger, M., K. Slagle, G. Karns, and J. Bruskotter.
+2020.
 Connecting hunters and landowners: A 2018 program evaluation of Ohio’s Cooperative Hunting, Trapping, and Fishing Program.
-The Ohio State University, School of Environment and Natural Resources.
-Gabe Karns, PhD, clinical assistant professor of engineering, Ecolab program coordinator, Stanger, M., K. Slagle, J. Bruskotter.
+The Ohio State University, School of Environment and Natural Resources, Columbus, OH, USA.

+Slagle, K., G. Karns, and J. Bruskotter.
 2020.
 “Deer in Ohio: Results from the 2019 survey of hunters and landowners.”
-The Ohio State University, School of Environment and Natural Resources.
-Gabe Karns, PhD, clinical assistant professor of engineering, Ecolab program coordinator, Slagle, K., J. Bruskotter.
-2020.
+The Ohio State University, School of Environment and Natural Resources, Columbus, OH, USA.

 Heather Tanner, associate professor of history, was recently honored with The Susan Hartmann Mentoring and Leadership Award.
 This prestigious award is given annually to a faculty member, staff member or student within The Ohio State University College of Arts and Sciences who has demonstrated outstanding mentoring and leadership on behalf of women, or other historically underrepresented groups at the university.